terrydhariwal/terrydhariwal.github.io/index.md

 * with ANSI compliant and extended SQL for document queries

-This blog <del>contains</del> will provide a series of articles to get you started with noSQL and Couchbase.
+This blog will provide a series of articles to get you started with noSQL and Couchbase.

-It <del>also explores</del> will also explore specific use-cases and advanced topics that are all too often not documented.
+It will also explore specific use-cases and advanced topics that are all too often not documented.

 <ul class="posts">
   {% for post in site.posts %}